themrleon/JSF2Leaf/README.md

 The parameters list can be found <a href="https://github.com/themrleon/JSF2Leaf/raw/master/docs/map.pdf">HERE</a>.

 ## Advanced Map
 Advanced map should be used if you want advanced features like markers, layers etc, as well as build the map from Java Bean.
 The tag `<leaf:mapAdvnaced />` have just the `map` parameter, that receives the Map object built in the Bean.
-The Map object can be built using the JSF2Leaf's classes, which will be available after the lib installation and import in the Bean.
+JSF2Leaf supply all the classes needed to build the Map object, they will be available after the lib installation and import in the Bean.
 Look:

 test.xhtml:
 ```